wb1110/web-module-challenge-scope-and-closure/README.md

 1. In your own words, define closure (1-2 sentences).

-Closure is when a function reaches outside of it's scope to obtain a variable.
-However, variables within a function cannot be accessed from outside in.
+Closure is when an inner function reaches to an outside function to grab a value defined in the outer function.

 2. Study the following code, then answer the questions below.